UserInsight

 Product analytics tells you what users do inside your product.
-Here is what it is, the metrics that matter, and why behavior alone never explains the why.
+Here is what it is, the report types and metrics that matter, what the tools actually cost, and why behavior alone never explains the why.

 By the UserInsight team